Justo-Tapiador/jhs/docs/instantiator.md

 execJHS.banModules(3,['attila','bitcore-lib']);
 ```
 In this case, your are banning modules, 'attila' and 'bitcore-lib', in the level #3 namespace.
 That means those two libraries can't be required  by any
-JHS page where #3 levels namespaces are being used.
+JHS page where #3 level namespaces are being used.
 For instance: if you arrange the following JHS page, after you have banned those two modules in level #3,
 ```javascript
 <?#3jhs
 var a = require('attila');